cs4218/cs4218-2420-ecom-project-team07/README.md

 ## Running All Tests

 1. In the root directory, run `npm test`.
-This tests both the front and backend, printing results to the console and generating code coverage report files
+This tests both the front and backend together, printing results to the console

+### Code Coverage Reports

+1. If generating code coverage files is desired, this can currently only be done for either the frontend or backend individually (the generated files will overwrite each other).
+Run either `npm run test:frontend` or `npm run test:backend`.
+You can then open `client\public\index.html`

 ### Running a Specific Test Suite (File)